rust-lang/rust-forge/src/infra/docs/dns.md

 If you notice some of the records are referring to HTTP redirect services provided by the current registrar then those will have to wait until the domain has been transferred.
-Once the transfer occured, add a new [domain redirect][redirects-file] on Terraform.
+Once the transfer occurred, add a new [domain redirect][redirects-file] on Terraform.
 This has to be done after the transfer to be able to request the TLS certificate for the HTTPS redirect.